-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measure Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 1 (Do nothing) None required.
-BHR 33 Residence 1021 Garner Road East, Ancaster; The Lampman Stone House the OHA (By-Law No. 20- 244); Site Specific Policy Area Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the south side of the lot (Garner Road East).
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 33 Residence 1021 Garner Road East, Ancaster; The Lampman Stone House Designated under Part IV of the OHA (By-Law No. 20- 244); Site Specific Policy Area A in UHOP, Vol 2, Map B.2.6- 1; Ancaster Elevated Water Reservoir Class EA CHRA (ASI, 2018); CHIA (Detritus Consulting Ltd., 2014); LACAC Report Volume 3 (n.d.)
+Road East).
 Encroachment and property acquisition is expected as a result of the road widening.
-Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
-Therefore, the potential for indirect impacts due to vibration is anticipated. assessment to ensure there are resulting mitigation measures s needed.
-BHR 34 Residence 1157 Garner Road East, Ancaster Inventoried; Glancaster Road EA CHR (AECOM, 2021); Previously Identified by the Ancaster Village Heritage Committee Alternative 1 (Do nothing) No impacts are anticipated.
+Indirect: Measured from the road corridor, the Alternative 1 (Do nothing) None required.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+As the subject property is designated under Part IV of the OHA, if a portion of the lot is acquired, a CHIA is recommended to consider alternative options and assess property-specific mitigation measures to avoid or reduce any negative impacts to the property's CHVI.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as BHR 34 Residence 1157 Garner Road East, Ancaster la contacia de Olava a atau Da ad Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the south side of the lot (Garner Road East).
 Encroachment and property acquisition is expected as a result of the road widening.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment and property acc avoided.
-The road work may ca landscape should be returned to minimal irreversible negative im If property is acquired and impa property's CHVI using Ontario F possess CHVI and is proposed is recommended to provide pro undertaking any cultural herit Heritage Planning staff shoul reporting is not prepared as a recommendations.
-The impacts of vibrations may r assessment to ensure there are resulting mitigation measures s needed.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If property is acquired and impacted, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted, then a CHIA is recommended to provide property-specific mitigation measures.
+Prior to undertaking any cultural heritage reporting for the property, City Heritage Planning staff should be consulted to ensure duplicative reporting is not prepared as a result of the Glancaster Road EA recommendations.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.